 I’m the author of three commercial humour books and two artist residency books.
 I’ve contributed chapters to other books, too, most recently Mysterium.
 If you have a book idea you’d like to collaborate on, let me know!

 Following an approach from a publisher in 2007, my humour website How To Worry Friends and Inconvenience People was adapted into a book.
-It was packed with subversive ideas and was adapted for animations and a column for BBC Comedy in 2008.
+It was packed with subversive ideas and was further adapted for animations on the BBC website, and a column I wrote for BBC Comedy in 2008.

 My satirical gamebook Enemy of Chaos temporarily troubled those ‘Pride & Prejudice with Zombies’ type books in the Amazon charts back in 2009.
 Cory Doctorow reviewed it favourably for Boing Boing, calling it ‘Wickedly Funny’ and listing it as one of his favourite books of the year.
 Robyn Wilder called it ‘Ferociously intelligent’ on Hecklerspray.